RelationshipsApril 14, 20269 min read

 When Slower Pace Is Healthy

 Taking things slow isn't the same as being cold or withholding.
 It means: you're getting to know each other in different contexts, you're not defining the relationship or saying "I love you" before you've had time to see who they really are, and you're both able to breathe.
-A healthy pace varies by couple—some people know quickly and it works; others need months to feel secure.
+A healthy pace varies by couple, some people know quickly and it works; others need months to feel secure.
 The key is that both people feel okay with the speed.
 If one of you is constantly anxious or the other feels pressured, that's a sign to talk about it.
-For more on what "taking things slow" can mean in practice, see our guide on early dating stages.
+For more on what "taking things slow" can mean in practice, see our guide on taking things slow and early dating stages.

 Frequently Asked Questions